Boston, MA 2210, US

 ALL my passwords lost, now need to recover for each single site.

 Tip for consumers: Beware!
 You'r passwords will be lost!

-I decided to try this as a "backup" password archiver to the Apple Keychain, because the Apple Keychain can evaporate without provocation.
+I decided to try this as a "backup" password archiver to the Apple Keychain because the Apple Keychain can evaporate without provocation.
 Well the more I used LastPass, the more I had to devote to getting it to work.
-LastPass hard sells the premium trial period but provides the scantest support.
-They rely on canned responses.
-I recommend trying more a robust Password manager that can seamlessly handle the internet.
-Having to spoon feed an browser extension is not what I consider a robust app, especially because it is going to be handling sensitive information or ready to charge for.
+LastPass hard sells the premium during trial period but provides the scantest support.
+You don't get a good impression that there is any better value.
+Support relies on canned responses.
+I complained intensively enough to get to upper management and I explained the shortcoming, of course, there was a vague promise to improving the product.
+So I decided to wait.
+A year later I received a market statement of a new release.
+It was prettier but still functionally flawed.
+I recommend trying more a robust Password manager that can seamlessly handle the Internet.
+Having to spoon feed a browser extension is not what I consider a robust app, especially because it is going to be handling sensitive information or ready to charge for.

 I have been a LastPass member for several years.
 It seems their renewal process has a flaw.
 I have made a referral that extended my account.
 But it seems they don't update the payment renewal date.
 I wants payment as of original renewal date and not when your account is ready to expire.
 I can see people losing track and missing out on the free month(s).